ashish-brahma/KartStopper/README.md

 KartStopper is a one-stop solution for buyers looking to make informed choices before shopping their daily needs.
 It improves spending habits of people.

 ### Status
-It is currently in design phase.
+Pilot build is under development.

 ### Promo
 Please follow the page on LinkedIn at https://www.linkedin.com/company/kartstopper